 - Open source

-In other editors the workspace is provided by single
+In other editors, the workspace is provided by single

 contenteditable element in where you can create different HTML markup.
 All of us saw permanent bugs with moving text fragments or scaling images, while page parts are jumping and twitches.
-Or highlighting big parts of text in case when you just want to make few words to be a heading or bold.
+Or highlighting big parts of the text in the case when you just want to make few words to be a heading or bold.

-Editor.js workspace consists of separate Blocks: paragraphs, headings, images, lists, quotes, etc. Each of them is an independent
+The Editor.js workspace consists of separate Blocks: paragraphs, headings, images, lists, quotes, etc. Each of them is an independent

 contenteditable element (or more complex structure) provided by Plugin and united by Editor's Core.

-At the same time, most useful features as arrow-navigation, copy & paste, cross block selection and others works almost as in the familiar editors.
+At the same time, most useful features as arrow-navigation, copy & paste, cross block selection, and others works almost as in the familiar editors.

-Lets compare with the same data returned by Editor.js:
+Let's compare with the same data returned by Editor.js:

-As you can see, there are only data we need: list of structural Blocks with their content description.
+As you can see, there are only data we need: a list of structural Blocks with their content description.

 At the same time, API is created to be easy-to-understand and simple-to-use.

 Editor.js is more than just an editor.
 It is a big open-source community of developers and contributors.
-Anyone can suggest an improvement or bug fix.
+Anyone can suggest an improvement or a bug fix.
 Anyone can create new cool API features and plugins.

 Thanks for your interest.
 Hope you enjoy Editor.js.